elastic/integrations/packages/salesforce/docs/README.md

     </Version>
 </Versions>
 ```

-The last one on the list is the release of the user's salesforce instance.
-In the example above, the version is `Summer '22` i.e. `v55.0`.

 The last entry in the list indicates the current release version of your Salesforce instance.
 In the example above, the version is `Summer '22 (v55.0)`.